 Styrian Artist-in-Residency Exchange, 2021-2022

 Flux is proud to partner with the Styrian region of Austria to produce an annual exchange welcome an Austrian artist to New York City for a Flux Factory Residency with a reciprocal Residency for a Flux Factory alumni for a Residency in a former seminary in Austria.

 In October 2021, 9 Flux Artists were be in Residence at Arts Quarter Budapest (AQB), one of Hungary’s leading alternative Residency spaces.
 Hosted in a former brewery, AQB supports Artist Residencies, festivals, exhibitions and more.
 Flux artists created new works together while in Residence and participate in the Open House festival.

 Perpetual Piñata Parlor, 2016

 September 2016, 7 Flux artists were invited by CEC Arts Link to the Art Prospect Festival in St. Petersburg, Russia.
 Our group created the Perpetual Piñata Parlour, which we performed for 4 days throughout the festival.
 This project combined traditional Russian and American games, which participants were invited to play.

-Arguably the first major project that Flux Factory collectively produced was at the Queens Museum, where artists worked together to produce art and mischief.
+Arguably the first major project that Flux Factory collectively produced was at the Queens Museum, where artists worked together to produce art and mischief for several months in the museum’s Residency floor.
 Read Morgan Meis’ sum-up in Harpers.